 For this reason, a diagnosis of FM is more complicated than identifying pain at specific points on the body.
-In 2010, the American College of Rheumatology (ACR) updated their diagnostic guidelines to reflect this.
+In 2010, the American College of Rheumatology (ACR) updated their

 At this point, doctors slowly stopped relying on tender points to diagnose FM.

 Doctors no longer use the tender points to diagnose FM.

 As the medical community’s understanding of FM advanced, the ACR developed new criteria to aid diagnosis.
 These criteria are as follows.

 These criteria do not rely on tender points that respond to pressure from a finger.
 Instead, they take into account the number of areas in which the individual has felt pain over the past week.